heraldgo/herald/README.md

 ## Selector

 A selector will check the "trigger param" to determine whether or not to run the following tasks.
-It is defined as an interface.

 This is an example of selector which will only accept the even number of activation for the tick trigger.